Floquet-engineered moire quasicrystal patterns of ultracold Bose gases in twisted bilayer optical lattices: Moiré quasicrystal patterns

-In the preparation stage, the six modes still remain distinct.
-But as the system enters the excitation stage, these modes progressively develop interconnections.
-In the pattern-forming stage, six initially distinct modes connect into a unified yet discernible hexagram configuration, indicating the lattice symmetry breaking and emergence of a new symmetry in real space.
-Finally, the whole becomes very indistinguishable in the nonlinear stage (FIG.\ref{density wave amplitude}b (bottom row)).
-With the different $a_m$ and $\omega$ which support Moiré quasicrystal patterns, the six modes all experience the same transformation, just the modulation time varies in each stage.
-The changes of real- and momentum-space patterns provide clear validation of the four distinct stages in the dynamical evolution.
+The six modes remain distinct during the preparation stage.
+Upon entering the excitation stage, these modes progressively develop interconnections.
+This transformation culminates in the pattern-forming stage where the six modes connect into a unified and discernible hexagram, indicating lattice symmetry breaking and the emergence of a new symmetry in real space.
+Finally, this configuration becomes largely indistinguishable in the nonlinear stage (Fig. \ref{density wave amplitude}(b) bottom row).
+Although the modulation parameters ($a_m$, $\omega$) supporting the moiré quasicrystal patterns vary, all six modes undergo this transformation.
+Only the duration of each stage differs.
+The changes in the patterns in both spaces provide clear validation of these four distinct dynamical stages.